eyulf/alexgardner.id.au/_posts/2017-08-09-forge-building-part-1.md

 ## Anvil

-Many of the sources are the same as the sources for the Bellows as the two usually go hand in hand when depicting blacksmithing.
-I will be opting to use a small stump anvil, and stump tools, with a larger piece of steel for heavier work if required.
+Many of the sources for the anvil are the same as the sources for the bellows, as the two usually go hand in hand when depicting blacksmithing.
+I will be opting to use a small stump anvil, and stump tools, with a larger anvil for heavier work if required.

 **Sources**